4ubr3ypwd/hash/readme.md

 A few things to consider when using Hash:

-* A hash, is a chat room
+* A hash is a chat room
 * Anyone can join a hash
 * Hash names and Nicks are case sensitive, so a hash called "myhash4356c9" is different from "myHash4356c9"
 * Nicks belong to no one